Technologicat/unpythonic/doc/macros.md

 The point of `unpythonic.test.fixtures` is to make testing macro-enabled Python as frictionless as reasonably possible.

 Inside a `test[]` expression, or anywhere within the code in a `with test` block, the `the[]` macro can be used to declare any number of subexpressions as interesting, for capturing the source code and value into the test failure message, which is shown if the test fails.
-The capture is a side effect - the value is passed through as-is.
+Source code is captured in the first pass (outside in), before any nested second-pass (inside out) macros expand.
+(Most of the macros defined by `unpythonic` expand in the second pass.)
+The value is captured at run time as a side effect just after the value has been evaluated.

 By default (if no explicit `the[]` is present), `test[]` implicitly inserts a `the[]` for the leftmost term if the top-level expression is a comparison (common use case), and otherwise does not capture anything.

 When nothing is captured, if the test fails, the value of the whole expression is shown.
-Of course, you'll then already know the value is falsey, but there's still the possibly useful distinction of whether it's, say, `False`, `None` or `[]`.
+Of course, you'll then already know the value is falsey, but there's still the possibly useful distinction of whether it's, say, `False`, `None`, `0` or `[]`.

-A `test` can have any number of subexpressions marked as `the[]`.
+A `test[]` or `with test` can have any number of subexpressions marked as `the[]`.
 It is possible to even nest a `the[]` inside another `the[]`, if you need the value of some subexpression as well as one of *its* subexpressions.
 The captured values are gathered, in the order they were evaluated (by Python's standard evaluation rules), into a list that is shown upon test failure.

-Note that following Python's standard evaluation rules implies that short-circuiting expressions such as `test[all(pred(the[x]) for x in iterable)]` may actually capture fewer `x` than `iterable` has, because `all` will terminate evaluation after the first failing term (i.e. the first one for which `pred(x)` is falsey).
+Following Python's standard evaluation rules implies that short-circuiting expressions such as `test[all(pred(the[x]) for x in iterable)]` may actually capture fewer `x` than `iterable` has, because `all` will terminate evaluation after the first failing term (i.e. the first one for which `pred(x)` is falsey).
 Similarly, expressions involving the logical `and` and `or` operators (which in Python are short-circuiting) might not evaluate all of the terms before the test is known to fail (and evaluation terminates).

-In case of nested `test[]`, each `the[...]` is understood as belonging to the lexically innermost surrounding test.
+In case of nested `test[]` or nested `with test`, each `the[...]` is understood as belonging to the lexically innermost surrounding test.

 The `the[]` mechanism is smart enough to skip reporting trivialities for literals, such as `(1, 2, 3) = (1, 2, 3)` in `test[4 in the[(1, 2, 3)]]`, or `4 = 4` in `test[4 in (1, 2, 3)]`.
 In the second case, note the implicit `the[]` on the LHS, because `in` is a comparison operator.